szajbus/elastic-cli/README.md

 # The Missing Elasticsearch CLI

-`elastic-cli` is a command line utility for Elasticsearch.
+`elastic` is a command line utility for Elasticsearch.

 It simplifies common operations by wrapping obscure `curl` commands with a friendly API.